 Citing Sources in MLA: Books & Web Resources

-The library provides access to resources like books, ebooks, and websites that can help you cite sources in MLAstyle.
+The library provides access to resources like books, eBooks, and websites that can help you cite sources in MLA style.
 Please visit our Citing Your Sources guide or explore the books and web resources listed below for help.
-You may also want to contact the Wolak Learning Center (UC Students) or Online Writing Center (COCE Students) for additional information about citing sources in MLA Style.
+You may also want to contact the Wolak Learning Center (Campus Students) or Academic Support Center (Online Students) for additional information about citing sources in MLA Style.

 These web resources may be helpful if you need assistance citing sources in MLA Style.
 However, be sure to evaluate any sources you use--the Shapiro Library cannot vouch for the accuracy of information provided on external websites.